uhppoted/uhppoted-httpd/documentation/uhppoted.conf.md

 # `uhppoted.conf`

-`uhppoted.conf` is the shared configuration file for all the `uhppoted` and is variously located in:
+`uhppoted.conf` is the shared configuration file for all the `uhppoted` modules and is variously located in:

 - /etc/uhppoted/uhppoted.conf (Linux)
 - /usr/local/etc/com.github.uhppoted/uhppoted.conf (MacOS)
 - \Program Data\uhppoted\uhppoted.conf (Windows)

 The file contains optional configuration sections for all supported modules.
-For `uhppoted-http`, only the _HTTPD_ section is relevant.
+For `uhppoted-httpd`, only the _HTTPD_ section is relevant.

 ## _HTTPD_

-The _DEVICES_ section configures controller specific attributes:

 | *Attribute*                            | *Description*                                      | *Default*                          |
 | -------------------------------------- | -------------------------------------------------- |----------------------------------- |